Medical Profile Model: Scientific and Practical Applications in Healthcare: Data

 \section{Data}

-At our disposal, we had three anonymized datasets: MIMIC-III~\cite{johnson2016mimic} and our private\footnote{Unfortunately, we cannot share this data due to legal restrictions.} medical (\emph{DMed}) and insurance (\emph{DIns}) data.
-We treat \emph{DMed} as the primary data for representations learning and use \emph{DIns} to estimate the performance of embeddings in the scoring task (see Section~\ref{ins_scoring}).
+At our disposal, we had three anonymized datasets: MIMIC-III~\cite{johnson2016mimic}, our private medical (\emph{DMed}) and insurance (\emph{DIns}) data\footnote{The use of \emph{DMed} and \emph{DIns} datasets has been approved by the Independent Ethics Committee of the Moscow Regional Branch of the Russian Society of Roentgenologists and Radiologists (Protocol No. 04/2022 dated April 21, 2022).}.
+We treat \emph{DMed} as the primary data for model development and use \emph{DIns} to estimate the performance of embeddings in the scoring task (see Subsection~\ref{ins_scoring}).
 Compared to our in-house datasets, MIMIC-III is rather a toy data, but it is the only open-source alternative to compare our model with the others.

 In both domains, for modeling purposes, we operate on a person (patient or customer) level of abstraction.
 Table~\ref{table_data} lists summary statistics for three datasets by age decades.
-We pre-process the medical data closely following~\cite{Peng20}: removing infrequent ICD diagnosis codes by the threshold of 5 and leave only patients with at least two visits.
+We pre-process the medical data closely following~\cite{Peng20}: removing rare ICD diagnosis codes by the threshold of 5 and leave only patients with at least two visits.
 For \emph{DMed} and MIMIC-III data, the average numbers of visits are 9.9 and 2.66, respectively.

 The \emph{DIns} dataset counts 36,835,345 applicants for 8 years (from 2013 to 2020).
 The \emph{DMed} data comes from a net of region-level clinics, in total including 1,063,489 patients for the 6 years (from 2014 to 2019).
 For the \emph{DMed} data, we left a random 5\% sample of 53,175 patients for validation and analysis.
 Insurance data was split by time into three parts: \emph{train} (2013-2017), \emph{validation} (2018), and \emph{test} (2019 and 2020).
 In the insurance model development, we used \emph{train} and \emph{validation}, leaving the \emph{test} for final performance estimation.